 Education services provided to international students in Australia have broad economic benefits beyond tuition fees.

 Recognition of Australian university degrees

-Once the Peru-Australia Free Trade Agreement enters into force, Peru has undertaken to allow the recognition of Australian university degrees.
-This will strengthen Australia’s attractiveness as an education destination by giving Peruvians with Australian university degrees access to better employment opportunities when they return to Peru, particularly in the public service and academia.
+Under the Peru-Australia Free Trade Agreement, Peru has undertaken to encourage its competent authority to recognise Australian higher education qualifications.
+This will strengthen Australia's attractiveness as an education destination by giving Peruvians with Australian university degrees access to better employment opportunities when they return to Peru, particularly in the public service and academia.

 Online education presents a growing opportunity to provide greater numbers of students with flexible, high-quality and internationally-recognised skills and qualifications.
 Peru has committed not to impose restrictions on online courses that are part of a broader program that mainly takes place outside Peru.
 For example, Australian universities can offer Peruvian students the option of undertaking most of their studies in Australia, but completing some parts of the course online while the student is in Peru.

 Australian universities, international schools and vocational education providers will be able to offer a wider range of courses to Peruvian students through the establishment of campuses in Peru.
 Peru has retained the right to impose quotas on the number of education providers, but it has also undertaken to grant Australian education providers the same regulatory treatment as Peruvian education providers operating in the same circumstances.
 This ensures a level playing field for Australian education providers operating in Peru.

 Australian teachers, academics and other staff of education institutions

 Peru does permit foreign teachers, academics and other staff of education institutions to work in Peru on a case-by-case basis, but it does not make legally binding commitments through trade agreements.